Michael A. Monsoor: United States Navy SEALs

-Monsoor enlisted in the United States Navy on March 24, 2001, and attended Basic Training at Recruit Training Command Great Lakes, Illinois.
-Upon graduation from basic training, he attended Master At Arms "A" School.
-He entered Basic Underwater Demolition/SEAL (BUD/S) training and graduated from Class 250 on September 2, 2004, as one of the top performers in his class.
-After BUD/S, he completed advanced SEAL training courses including parachute training at Basic Airborne School, cold weather combat training in Kodiak, Alaska, and six months of SEAL Qualification Training in Coronado, California, graduating in March 2005.
+Monsoor enlisted in the United States Navy on March 21, 2001, and attended Basic Training at Recruit Training Command Great Lakes, Illinois.
+Upon graduation from basic training, he attended Quartermaster "A" School.
+He volunteered for Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
+During first phase of training for his class 238, Monsoor voluntarily withdrew from training.
+Monsoor received assignment as Master-at-Arms at the Security Detachment in Sigonella, Sicily from January 2002 to January 2004 and volunteered again for BUD/S training.
+Monsoor graduated from BUD/S class 250 on September 2, 2004, as one of the top performers in his class.
+After BUD/S, he completed advanced SEAL training courses including parachute training at Basic Airborne School, cold weather combat training in Kodiak, Alaska, and six months of SEAL Qualification Training (SQT) in Coronado, California, graduating in March 2005.
+Monsoor received the Navy Enlisted Classification (NEC) 5326 as a Combatant Swimmer (SEAL), entitled to wear the Special Warfare Insignia.
 The following month, his rating changed from Quartermaster to Master-at-Arms, and he was assigned to Delta Platoon, SEAL Team 3.

 Iraq War

 During the Battle of Ramadi, SEAL Team Three was sent to Ramadi, Iraq in April 2006 and assigned to train Iraqi Army soldiers.
-As a communicator and machine-gunner on patrols, Monsoor carried 100 lb of gear in temperatures often exceeding 100 degrees.
-He took a lead position to protect the platoon from frontal assault and the team was frequently involved in engagements with insurgent fighters.
-During the first five months of deployment, that platoon from Team 3 was assigned to Camp Corregidor on the east side of Ramadi, led by then-Lieutenant Seth Stone, who also earned the Silver Star for his own actions on the same September 29, 2006 operation.
+As a communicator and machine-gunner on patrols, Monsoor carried 100 lb of gear in temperatures often exceeding 100 °F. He took a lead position to protect the platoon from frontal assault and the team was frequently involved in battles with insurgent fighters.
+During the first five months of deployment, that platoon from Team 3 was assigned to Camp Corregidor on the east side of Ramadi, led by then-Lieutenant Seth Stone, who also earned the Silver Star for his own actions on the same September 29, 2006, operation.

-Unrelated, Chris Kyle operated on the far western side of the city in support of additional special warfare operations; he reportedly killed 84 insurgents.

-During an engagement on May 9, 2006, Monsoor ran into a street while under continuous insurgent gunfire to rescue an injured comrade.
+During fighting on May 9, 2006, Monsoor ran into a street while under continuous insurgent gunfire to rescue an injured comrade.
 Monsoor was awarded the Silver Star for this action, and was also awarded the Bronze Star Medal for his service in Iraq.